 - After the leek, divide the mince and as the fourth layer the remaining potato slices.

-Melt the margarine in a saucepan.
+Dissolve the bouillon cube in 350 ml water.
+Melt the margarine in another saucepan.
 Add the flour and stir well with a whisk continuously for 1 minute over medium heat.
 This is the roux.
 Pour in the almond milk gradually and stir until the sauce has thickened.

 - Add the bouillon gradually while stirring.
 Choose yourself the desired thickness of the sauce.
 Meanwhile, the sauce was too thin for me, because I made too little roux for the desired amount of sauce.
 But I solved it by adding storncarch.
 Mix 1 tablespoon cornstarch with 2 tablespoons of water into a paste in a small bowl.
 Then add the paste to the sauce while stirring.
 You can see the sauce is already thickening.
 Now you can add any leftover bouillon.
 Lastly, add the cream and the curry powder, some pepper and dried herbs.